Responding to the present initially requires an internal sense of stillness. This stillness is not reactive to events,

 allows us to refrain from identifying feelings, thoughts, or events as

 "me."
-This cultivation comes from bringing a more compassionate understanding of our past which transforms these feelings, thoughts, or events into events that are transient.
+This cultivation comes from bringing a more compassionate understanding of our past and present which transforms these feelings, thoughts, or events into events that are transient.

-Cultivating stillness in this way creates a more meditative perspective that separates or distinguishes us from becoming si identified with our feelings and thoughts.
+Cultivating stillness in this way creates a more meditative perspective that keeps us from identifying with our feelings and thoughts.
 I cannot be depressed.
 Rather, I can feel depression.
 Similarly, I cannot be anxious.
 I can only feel anxiety.
-This separation is similar to
+This difference is similar to

 what we do with physical illness -- we don't say that we are "flued"